 When it comes to sugar on the rim, granulated sugar is most often picked.
 The clean and bright flavor of simple granulated sugar pairs perfectly with the high acidity of this sweet n’ tart Cranberry Pomegranate Margarita.
 If you are looking for a coarser, fancier sugar for your rim, I highly suggest turbinado or cocktail sugars.

 Easy on the eyes, and even easier to sip, this holiday margarita DESERVES a place in your cocktail arsenal.

-How to make a Cranberry Pomegranate Margarita with step-by-step video👇
+How to make the best Cranberry Pomegranate Margarita with step-by-step video👇

 - ¾ Cup Tequila *